KuluGary/website/src/blog/integrating-storybook-into-nextjs-turborepo.md

 ---

-If you’re working in a startup or small team, Storybook can be a game-changer.
+If you're working in a startup or small team, Storybook can be a game-changer.
 Instead of juggling staging builds, backend mocks, and screenshots, you get a single space where components come to life.

 Try setting up a single component in Storybook this week and you'll see the benefits immediately.